-Your wedding day is one of the most important days of your life. (aside from having a child) For some people, planing their wedding is about telling their story through personalized and unique touches .
+Your wedding day is one of the most important days of your life. (aside from having a child) For some people, planning their wedding is about telling their story through personalized and unique touches.
 When it comes to the wedding, the most difficult part can actually be planning it.
 It can be both stressful and emotional which makes it very important to do it right, the first time.
 There are no do-overs.

 THE WEDDING VENUE

 The wedding venue is one of the best places to start.
 It is the place you will base most of your planning decisions.
-You will want to make sure that the venue not only fits in your overall budget, but also can handle your guest count, supports your vision, and that you are choosing a date that works well the venues location.
+You will want to make sure that the venue not only fits in your overall budget, but also can handle your guest count, supports your vision, and that you are choosing a date that works well with the location of the venue.

 PLAN YOUR MENU WITH YOUR GUESTS IN MIND